michaelmayer-hpe/Labs/Docker/README.md

 ![Owncloud failed](/Docker/img/owncloud_without_dep.png)

 1. What happens ?
-2. What should you do next to solve the issue ?
+2. What should you do next to solve the issue ? **Discuss with your trainer if you're stuck !**

 Hint, you probably need to add the owncloud dependencies to be able to launch it.
 Open your Dockerfile and add the following line after the last ADD